MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 - hi
 ```

-If the strict option is on, null errors would be thrown by friendly message. for example:
+If the strict option is on, null errors will throw a friendly message.

 ```
 # welcome